Sabha Airbase

 Sabha Airbase (also called Tamanhent Airbase) is a Libyan Air Force base southeast of Sabha, Libya.

 The airport shares its runway with Sabha Airport.

 History

-It used to support the Tupolev Tu-22 bomber, these have been non-operational since at least 1992.
+The airbase used to support the Tupolev Tu-22 bomber, these have been non-operational since at least 1992.

 Current use

 Military

 The base is home to the 1st and 1025th Squadrons of Mikoyan-Gurevich MiG-25 fighter aircraft.

 It was bombed by coalition aircraft during the 2011 Libyan civil war.

 Expansion

 Google Earth shows the construction of 36 aircraft revetments in the South East corner.

-MiG-25 fighter jets on the large rectangular tarmac in the south-west quadrant of the base.
+MiG-25 fighter jets are seen on the large rectangular tarmac in the south-west quadrant of the base.

 Civilian

-Libyan Airlines currently serve the airport.
+Libyan Airlines currently serves the airport.